ludocode/onramp/docs/virtual-machine.md

 - syscall number: 12
 - argument in r0: the handle of the directory to read
-- argument in r1: address of a buffer in which to write the filename read
+- argument in r1: address of a buffer in which to write the next directory entry
 - return value in r0: 0 on success, error code otherwise

 Reads the name of the next file in the given directory into the given buffer as a null-terminated string.

+On success, a null-terminated string is written to the given buffer, and 0 (success) is returned.
+The string cannot be blank, and cannot contain the character `/` (the path separator) or a null byte (since it indicates the end of the string.)

-If there are no more entries, an empty string is placed in the buffer (by writing a 0 byte to the first character) and 0 (success) is returned.
+If there are no more entries in the directory, `ERROR_END_OF_FILE` is returned.

+The returned files may be in an arbitrary order, but as long as a directory is unchanged, the order of its contents must be consistent for the life of the program.
+Directory entries may be reordered arbitrarily when a file is added, removed or renamed.
+(This behaviour is required for the libc to simulate directory seeking.)

+The VM may or may not return the special entries "." and "..".
+(The Onramp libc ignores them and simulates its own where appropriate.)

 If the given handle is not a directory, `ERROR_UNSUPPORTED` or `ERROR_GENERIC` is returned.

 If the storage device malfunctions or the filesystem is corrupted, `ERROR_IO` or `ERROR_GENERIC` is returned.

+The VM may provide or omit the special filenames "." and ".." for any directory.
+(The Onramp libc ignores such entries and generates its own where appropriate.
+See [Directories](#directories).)